Chen Style

 11. Plum Blossoms Scattered by Wind

-12. Buddha's Warrior Attendant Pounds Mortar
+12. Buddha's Warrior Attendant Pounds

 13. Protecting the Body